What Is Risk Analysis in Software Testing

 - Time allocation for testing

-- Developers were delaying to deliver the build for testing
+- Developers were delaying the delivery of the build for testing

 - Urgency from a client for delivery